 iPS Cell Modeling of Hepatic Differentiation

 Several projects in the lab utilizes the liver differentiated progeny of iPSC to study genetic and infectious diseases affecting the liver.
-We have recently started a collaboration with the BU NEIDL to study Ebola virus entry and replication utilizing human iPSC-derived hepatocytes.
+We have an established collaboration with the Mühlberger lab at the BU NEIDL to study Ebola virus entry and replication utilizing human iPSC-derived hepatocytes.
 By accessing primary human target cells we hope to establish a new paradigm in the use of iPSC-derived cells for infectious diseases.

 Ebola viral inclusions in human iPSC-derived hepatocytes